-CES 2018 Insights For Business: 8 Tech Trends You Shouldn't Miss
+8 Tech Trends From CES 2018 You Shouldn’t Miss

 Behind every innovative tech product lies hard work of business people, hardware manufacturers and software developers.
 MobiDev belongs to the latter group of exhibitors at CES 2018 – an event which not only showcased a variety of tech products, but also pretty much set the tone and defined trends for the entire year.

 A great hockey player plays not where the puck is, but rather where it’s going to be.
 That said, we will not be concentrating on what has been achieved.
 Our pick of top tech trends will cover the areas where new products will be able to break new ground in terms of both business and technology.

 Trend #1.
 The Internet of Things dominates all industries

 The Internet of Things has become a huge gate between the real and the digital, and there are two major directions to speak of: the concept of smart home (or, in broader terms, smart city) and industrial IoT, which introduces innovation to transform manufacturing.
 The latter was vividly represented by such giants as Bosch, slowly and steadily moving to Industry 4.0.
 Early adopters of innovation, despite all the challenges that come with it, will be rewarded in the long run, while companies that avoid change run the risk of becoming irrelevant on the market.

 These changes will bring drastically improved performance and safety of human workers as well as reinvent the way some facilities work.
 The same changes become the challenges for product development teams.
 The issues of stability, reliability, and security must never breach the integrity of the production process.
 The rest depends on the investments in experience and manpower required for implementation of these systems and their seamless integration with processes.